The Hook model and UX design’s dirty secret

 🔗 Read the article (on Danish Design Center)

-While an article here mentions ’dark patterns’, and I used the term elsewhere on my website, there is a conversation around the bad connotation it has and the use of the adjective ’dark’.
-I will update the language I use to be more inclusive and not discriminatory: my preference is ’deceptive patterns’.
+While an article shared here use the adjective ’dark’ to describe deceptive patterns, there is a conversation around the bad connotation it has.
+As of 9 January 2023, I have updated the language I use to be more inclusive and not discriminatory.